Side Effects Public Media: public health, personal stories.

 - KBIA (Columbia, Missouri)

-Our stories reach national audiences through reporting partnerships with NPR, Kaiser Health News and Science Friday.
-Learn more about how to republish our work here.
+Our stories reach national audiences through reporting partnerships with NPR, Kaiser Health News, Science Friday and Tradeoffs.

 Side Effects Public Media is a project of WFYI Public Media and is funded by individual contributions and grants from the Richard M. Fairbanks Foundation.
 Previous funders include PRX, NIHCM and the Corporation for Public Broadcasting.